mpacula/COSMOS/docs/source/getting_started.rst

 Getting Started
 ===============

-We'll start by running a simple test workflow, exploring it via the web interface, and terminating it.
+We'll start by running a simple test workflow, exploring it via the runweb interface, and terminating it.
 Then you'll be ready to start learning how to write your own.

 Execute an Example Workflow